Hear That Whistle Blow XIII - New Baby and New Farm

 It's a Boy!

-Katie had always wished for a little sister but of course she could not be disappointed in this new baby.
+Katie had always wished for a little sister but of course, she could not be disappointed with this new baby.
 He was so sweet and had ringlets all over his head just like a little girl in no time.